 See who’s spamming your organization

-Everyone receives spam, and most of those emails will be blocked by proper spam filtering and malware will be blocked by virus scanners.
-This is all out-of-the-box functionality in Office 365.
-However, it pays off to have a look at which emails have been blocked by the spam filters.
 Perhaps some emails have been blocked incorrectly, and the spam filters require a little tweaking.
-The extensive mail protection reports in Office 365 provide an overview about malware, spam, and rule detection.
+The extensive mail protection reports in Microsoft 365 provide an overview of malware, spam, and rule detection.
+Here’s how to run them:

 Go to Reports > Email & collaboration > Email & collaboration reports